-William R. White is the chairman of the Economic Development and Review Committee (EDRC) at the OECD in Paris.
+William R. White is the chairman of the Economic and Development Review Committee (EDRC) at the OECD in Paris.
 This committee carries on regular evaluations of the policies of both member countries and aspiring members of the OECD.
 In his capacity as chairman, to which he was appointed in October 2009, William White also contributes to meetings of WP1 and the Economic Policy Committee of the OECD.
-He is a member of the Issing Committee, advising the German chancellor on G-20 issues.
+He was a member of the Issing Committee, advising the German chancellor on G-20 issues.
 William White has continued to publish articles on topics related to monetary and financial stability as well as the process of international cooperation in these areas.
 And he speaks regularly to a wide range of audiences.

 Mr White joined the Bank for International Settlements (BIS) in June 1994 as Manager in the Monetary and Economic Department, and was appointed to the position of Economic Adviser and Head of the Monetary and Economic Department (MED), in May 1995.
 He oversaw the preparation of the prestigious BIS Annual Report for which he wrote the Introduction and Conclusions.
 As Head of the MED, he had overall responsibility for the department's output of research, data and information services, and the organisation of meetings for central bank Governors and staff around the world.